julzaza/wildwitchherbs/_posts/2026-01-17-modern-hormone-advice-vs-folk-medicine.md

 ---

-## Modern Hormone Advice Has One Goal: Control

-Flatten symptoms.
-Normalize charts.
-Stabilize numbers.
+Modern hormone advice has one goal: **control**.

+Its aim is to flatten the symptoms, stabilize the numbers.

-This is not inherently harmful — but it is **philosophically opposite** to how women were treated for thousands of years.
+This is not inherently harmful, but it is **philosophically opposite** to how women were treated for thousands of years.

 Folk medicine did not seek hormonal sameness.
 It expected fluctuation.